liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

      'data': {...'adhocracy.sheets.name.IName': {}...},
      'path': ''}

-'content_type' and 'path' will be filled in responses returned by an actual GET request. 'data' points to an object whose keys are the property sheets that are part of the returned resource.
-The corresponding values will be filled during actual GET requests; the stub contains just empty objects ('{}') instead.
+"content_type" and "path" will be filled in responses returned by an actual GET request. "data" points to an object whose keys are the property sheets that are part of the returned resource.
+The corresponding values will be filled during actual GET requests; the stub contains just empty objects ("{}") instead.

-If the current user has the right to post new versions of the resource or add new details to it, the 'request_body' sub-key returned for POST points to a array of stub views of allowed requests::
+If the current user has the right to post new versions of the resource or add new details to it, the "request_body" sub-key returned for POST points to a array of stub views of allowed requests::

     >>> data_post_pool = {'content_type': 'adhocracy.resources.pool.IBasicPool',